 Parallel IFR airways

-DU failure
+PFD failure

 ALT1 failure